RenneLab/CnR-flow/README.rst

     # For the following steps, use:
-    nextflow    # If nextflow executable on $PATH (assumed) ./nextflow  # If running from local directory
+    nextflow    # If nextflow executable on $PATH (assumed) ./nextflow  # If running nextflow executable from local directory

 Install Conda (if necessary):
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^